Want the perfect workout program?

 Workouts for a 3 day split may be a little longer than they would be for 4 day, 5 day, or 6 day splits because you need to stuff a little more volume into your workouts.
 That said, this doesn’t mean you should be in the gym for 2 hours.

-You can absolutely do a 3 day bodyweight split.
-You can use all of the same workout splits we mentioned, you will just be doing bodyweight exercises and your progressive overload will focus on decreasing rest, increasing volume, and increasing intensity (harder exercises, slower tempo, explosiveness, range of motion etc.)
+A 3-day split also works great for bodyweight training, and you can employ all the same workout routines I mentioned above.
+You just need to select bodyweight exercises, and your progressive overload will focus around decreasing rest, increasing volume, and increasing intensity - harder exercises, slower tempo, explosiveness, range of motion.

-Just because you are doing bodyweight exercises doesn’t mean you will be doing more total exercises per workout, but you may need to do more volume (reps and sets).
-Keep your workouts to 5-8 exercises and up the reps so that you are reaching near failure during sets (for building muscle & strength).
+What's more, just because you are doing bodyweight exercises doesn’t mean you will be doing more total exercises per workout, but you may need to do more volume (reps and sets).
+Keep your workouts to 5-8 exercises and up the intensity so each exercise and set is challenging enough to build muscle and strength.

-You can format the workouts in the same way you would a 3 day weight lifting split.
-But you can also use interesting protocols like circuit workouts and AMRAPs.
+While you can (and should) format the workouts in the same way you do a weight lifting split, you can also use interesting protocols like circuit workouts and AMRAPs.

-While you can choose any of the same 3 day splits we discussed in this guide, we will provide a sample 3 day bodyweight routine using the Push Pull Legs split.
+While you can choose any of the same 3 day splits I discussed in this guide, I'll provide a sample 3 day bodyweight routine using the Push Pull Legs split.

 Day 1 - Push: | Day 2 - Pull: | Day 3 - Legs: |